 Senator Montgomery continues to be one of New York's leading proponents of school-based health care as a model system for delivering comprehensive primary and mental health services to children of all ages, in the school setting where youth spend most of their day.
 The senator's Teen Health Agenda includes legislation that requires, among other things, the teaching of age-appropriate, medically accurate sexuality education in kindergarten through 12th grade.

 Most recently, Senator Montgomery's Anti-Shackling Bill was signed into law.
 It prohibits the inhumane practice of shackling pregnant inmates in labor during transport and delivery.

 Chair of the Standing Committee on Children and Families, New York State Assembly

 William Scarborough represents the 29th District in Queens County.
-He is a graduate of Queens College of The City University of New York, earning a Bachelor of Arts in psychology and political science.
-Elected to office in 1994, during his tenure, Mr. Scarborough has focused his efforts in the areas of health care, education, and youth services.
+He is a graduate of Queens College of the City University of New York, earning a bachelor of arts in psychology and political science.
+Elected to office in 1994, during his tenure, Scarborough has focused his efforts in the areas of health care, education and youth services.
 He has funded and sponsored many education and youth programs.
 Among them is the Julius Erving Center for Physical Culture in St. Albans, an extended-day youth program modeled after the nationally recognized Jackie Robinson Center in Brooklyn.